 Hence, it is ultimately up to them to decide the amount you will have to pay to get clearance.
 While doing the planning yourself, it is easy to underestimate these expenditures and end up with your goods unable to enter the country.

 A customs broker can provide a binding ruling so you are aware of the exact sum you will be liable to pay.
 However, obtaining such a ruling can be expensive for small companies importing low-cost items.
 If you have similar affordability problems, you can consult your freight forwarder or supplier to get some advice.

 You might also want to refer to the Harmonized Tariff Schedule database to get a better idea about import costs in the US.

 It is the job of the customs department to ensure that the products being imported are safe to use and are legal for purchase in their country.
 Considering the huge amounts of cargo arriving at the port every day, it is practically impossible to check every single package.

-Instead, shipments are randomly selected for inspection, during which the goods are stored in customs storage facility.
+Instead, shipments are randomly selected for inspection, during which the goods are stored in the customs storage facility.